 Whether exploring Victoria’s diverse ecosystems, learning on-country from Aboriginal Elders, or investigating particle physics at CERN in Switzerland, our students emerge as curious, enquiring, global citizens who truly embody the Wesley College motto, ‘Dare to be Wise’.

 Clunes provides an eight-week residential learning program for Year 9 students that focuses on personal development.
-Set in the heart of Victoria’s Goldfields region, in and around the township of Clunes, students from all campuses experience shared living, community engagement and unparalleled social and emotional learning opportunities.
+Set on Dja Dja Wurrungin Country in the heart of Victoria’s Goldfields region, in and around the township of Clunes, students from all campuses experience shared living, community engagement and unparalleled social and emotional learning opportunities.

 Each year, more than 20 specialist tours and exchanges enrich student learning across all areas of the curriculum.
 Optional tours range from the physics tour to CERN in Switzerland to the European music tour and Hong-Kong drama tour.
 Global exchanges with our partner hosts in France, Spain, Germany, China and Japan facilitate learning through real life contexts.